-One day, in the summer before Fifth grade, I was finishing up my latest concoction: wonton egg drop soup with mushrooms, when Big Al came in with a huge smile on his face.
+One day, in the summer before fifth grade, I was finishing up my latest concoction: wonton egg drop soup with mushrooms, when Big Al came in with a huge smile on his face.
 “Who wants to go for a ride?”

 Usually that meant sitting in the van so he could double park while he made a quick delivery run.
 I usually went along, just to get out of the restaurant, but my soup tasted really good and I was ready for second bowl.
 “Thanks, but I’m okay.”